-How do I schedule an appointment?

 -How does insurance work in your particular office?

 If you have a deductible, your provider will bill your insurance and they will apply the cost of your session until your deductible is met.
 Once your deductible is met, you will only be responsible for your copay if you have one.
-Therapy copays are considered under the "specialist" category.
+However, until your deductible is met, you will be charged the full amount of whatever your particular insurance company reimburses for your care.

 -How does payment work?

-For private or cash-pay clients and clients with copays, we take credit cards, debit cards, checks, or cash.
+All clients are required to keep a credit card on file with us.
+However, you can elect to pay by cash or check.
+The credit card on file is so that we are able to charge for no-show appointments.
+Most clients choose to have "auto-pay" designated on their account with us so that co-pays or private pay charges are billed at the time of service automatically.
 All clients are required to have a credit card on file in their electronic chart.
 We will electronically bill your insurance for payment.
 Payment is expected at the time of service if you do not have insurance, and your copay is expected at the time of service if you do have insurance.
 You can enter your credit card information in the client portal to keep on file, and we will only charge this for copays, no-shows, or with your approval for session fees in the case of cash pay clients or clients with deductibles.
 This does not bind you to use your card for payment - it just makes it simple if you do choose to use your card as we will not have to ask you for payment every session.
 For clients scheduling their first appointment, we do require a credit card on file in case of a no-show.
-The fee will be half of your clinician's standard session fee if you do not show up for an appointment ($70 for Jeff and $55 for Beth).
+The fee will be $55 for any missed appointments.
 We can charge your HSA, FSA, or Debit cards if you prefer over using the credit card on file.

 -Is therapy private?